usmqe/usmqe-setup/roles/tendrl-node-agent/README.rst

 * installation from sources is not done via Python virtualenv
 * ceph or gluster integration components are not installed in this role
+* we don't install, configure or explicitly depend on etcd

 Open issues: